codemacabre/obitbot/README.md

 ## Aims
 Despite the morbid nature of this bot, ObitBot is benevolent.
 The obituaries it tweets are based on real [mortality data](#data), highlighting the rates of death by cause worldwide.
 ObitBot provides us with a constant (fictional) feed designed to mirror our own species' deaths (albeit at a greatly decreased rate; Twitter would complain if tweets were posted every 1.8 seconds).

-These fictional obituaries are assigned a random name, giving them a hint of humanity, making ObitBot a place to confront, and reflect upon our inevitable demise.
+These fictional obituaries are assigned a random name, giving them a hint of humanity, making ObitBot a place to confront, and reflect upon, our inevitable demise.

+Although not affiliated with any organisation, ObitBot has been inspired by [The Order of the Good Death](http://www.orderofthegooddeath.com/), specifically the focus on [death positivity](http://www.orderofthegooddeath.com/death-positive).

 ## Data
-Obituaries are procedurally generated using several data sources:
+ObitBot's obituaries are procedurally generated using several data sources:

 + Names are generated using [Behind the Name](http://www.behindthename.com/) API.
 Gender is randomly selected and a single forename and surname are retrieved accordingly.

 + Cause of death is generated based on probabilities calculated from the [WHO Mortality Database](http://www.who.int/healthinfo/mortality_data/).
 Data is retrieved from all reporting countries using the latest available year (as of November 2016).
 This data is categorised into [ICD-10 code chapters](https://icd.codes/icd10cm) and divided by gender.

+ObitBot itself is open source, licensed under the [MIT license](./LICENSE.md).

 ## Usage